 Also called Black Beluga Lentils.
 Whole Urad dal/dahl is used more like a chili or stew than a soup or dal/dahl.
 These lentil-like beans have black skins covering creamy white interiors.
 Whole urad dal/dahl derive their strong, rich, earthy flavor from the black skins and have an uncanny ability to absorb flavors.

-Considered the hardest to digest, this dal takes a long time to soften and stomach and because of its dense nature, often calls for a lot of spic
+Considered the hardest to digest, this dal takes a long time to soften and stomach and because of its dense nature, often calls for a lot of spices and falvourings.

 Mung dal/Moong Dal (whole and split)